-UK Economy Shrinking By Four Percent Ten Years After Brexit, According To NIESR Report
+UK Economy Shrinking By 4 Percent 10 Years After Brexit, According To NIESR Report

-The National Institute of Economic and Social Research (NIESR), Britain’s foremost independent research institute, estimates that the GDP of the United Kingdom (UK) will be four percent lower within ten years after Brexit than it would be if the UK remained in the European Union (EU), according to the NIESR Report released this morning.
+The National Institute of Economic and Social Research (NIESR), Britain’s foremost independent research institute, estimates that the GDP of the United Kingdom (UK) will be 4 percent lower within 10 years after Brexit than it would be if the UK remained in the European Union (EU), according to the NIESR Report released this morning.

 The study, which analyzed potential changes in trading partnerships as well as how the deal will affect consumer uncertainty and confidence, suggests that even proposed compromise measures would still lead to a significant curtailing of economic growth for the UK.
-A four percent loss in GDP is roughly equivalent to the entire output of Wales or the loss of the entire financial services industry in London.
+A 4 percent loss in GDP is roughly equivalent to the entire output of Wales or the loss of the entire financial services industry in London.
 Such a loss would effectively eliminate 1,000 pounds ($1,280 USD) of annual income per capita from British citizens.
 Even if the UK were to stay in a proposed customs union with the EU or invoke the Irish backstop position, that would potentially only mitigate about a third of the expected loss, according to the report.

-Recent estimates, calculated by the performance of the UK economy compared to relatively similar economies, show that consumer uncertainty has already cost the UK about two percent of its GDP compared to what it would have been had the nation remained in the EU following the 2016 referendum.
+Recent estimates, calculated by the performance of the UK economy compared to relatively similar economies, show that consumer uncertainty has already cost the UK about 2 percent of its GDP compared to what it would have been had the nation remained in the EU following the 2016 referendum.
 This suggests that perhaps the long-term deleterious effects on the UK economy may be worse than projected.

 This is a very startling chart from @NIESRorg study on #Brexit deal impact.
 (I have checked directly with the authors as the numbers looked so crazy bad but, no, you did not misread that.